AresMUSH/aresmush/game/plugins/friends/help/friends.md

 You can use the friends list to control whose connect/disconnect messages you see.
 See `help watch`.

-You can have characters OR handles as friends.
-When you add a handle as a friend, it is automatically shared across all the characters linked to your your handle.
-If your friend's privacy settings allow it, you can see their alts on your friends list, which helps you find out if anyone else you know is playing on this game.
+If you have an AresMUSH Player Handle, you can add other players as your friends at AresCentral.
+These friendships will apply to all Ares games, so you can easily find out which of your friends are playing here.
+For more information on player handles, see: http://aresmush.com/handles/.